 The Honorable David L. Norquist was elected to the Board of Trustees of The Aerospace Corporation on June 3, 2021.
 In February 2021, he left federal service having served as the 34th deputy secretary of defense, a position he held since July 2019.

-With more than 30 years of experience in federal financial management and national security, Norquist is currently a senior advisor in Washington for Covington and Burling’s aerospace and defense industry practices.
+With more than 30 years of experience in federal financial management and national security, Norquist is currently the president and chief executive officer of the National Defense Industrial Association (NDIA).
+He joined NDIA in May 2022.
+Prior to that he was a senior advisor in Washington for Covington and Burling’s aerospace and defense industry practices.

 Norquist began his government career as a presidential management fellow and program budget analyst for the Department of the Army.
 He worked as a staffer on the Subcommittee on Defense for the House Appropriations Committee and later was deputy under secretary of defense in the Office of the Under Secretary of Defense/Comptroller.